Block and General Anaesthetics (you may wish to ask Mr Jeffers about his own experience)

 How Long Will It Last?

 The regional anesthesia can provide from 1 to 24 hours of pain relief, depending on the specific medication used.
 The muscles controlled by the nerves that are blocked may also be weak until the block wears off.
 Most patients have between 6 and 12 hours of complete pain relief.
+If you are concerned about your block lasting a long time there is information here

 Are there any Complications?

 Minor risks include incomplete pain relief, soreness or bruising at the needle site, or tingling that lasts for several days.
-Serious complications can occur but these are very rare: significant bleeding, infection, lung puncture or nerve injury.

 How will I know or decide whether I'm suitable for a regional anaesthetic and who do I discuss it with?